Entropia-Tracker/entropia-tracker.github.io/_pages/overlay.md

 }
 ```

-Custom order (need to specify order for each value available)
+Custom order (you need to specify order for EACH value available)

 ```css
 .overlay__killCount {